Sinclair Lewis

 Commercial success

 Upon moving to Washington, D.C., Lewis devoted himself to writing.
 As early as 1916, he began taking notes for a realistic novel about small-town life.
 Work on that novel continued through mid-1920, when he completed Main Street, which was published on October 23, 1920.
-His biographer Mark Schorer wrote that the phenomenal success of Main Street "was the most sensational event in twentieth-century American publishing history".
+His biographer Mark Schorer wrote in 1961 that the phenomenal success of Main Street "was the most sensational event in twentieth-century American publishing history".
 Lewis's agent had the most optimistic projection of sales at 25,000 copies.
 In its first six months, Main Street sold 180,000 copies, and within a few years, sales were estimated at two million.
 Richard Lingeman wrote in 2002, "Main Street made [Lewis] rich—earning him about 3 million current dollars" (almost $5 million, as of 2022).

 Lewis followed up this first great success with Babbitt (1922), a novel that satirized the American commercial culture and boosterism.
 The story was set in the fictional Midwestern town of Zenith, Winnemac, a setting to which Lewis returned in future novels, including Arrowsmith, Elmer Gantry, Gideon Planish and Dodsworth.